UykiZhao/Graduate/README.md

 This repository refactors **OmniAnomaly** for the SMD dataset using PyTorch, now defaulting to a Transformer reconstruction backbone, featuring:
 - Full migration from TensorFlow to PyTorch
 - Unified entry via `main.py` and `dataset.py`
-- Real-time training visualization with tqdm and layered evaluation (quantile, window-adjusted, best-by-search)
+- Real-time training visualization with tqdm and layered evaluation (EMA adaptive threshold, window-adjusted, best-by-search)
 - Run-based archives in `checkpoints/`, `results/`, and `logs/`
 - Multi-backend support: CUDA, MPS, CPU